-The directors’ and officers’ (D&O) liability policy covers wrongful employment practice claims.
+The directors’ and officers’ (D&O) liability insurance policy covers wrongful employment practice claims.
 This post attempts to provide a better understanding of what kind of claims can be made under the category of wrongful employment practices.

 What are wrongful employment practice claims?

 Past or present employees of a company can make wrongful employment claims.
-The majority of these claims arise due to actual or alleged misleading statements, acts of omission, negligence or breach of duty on the part of directors or officers of the company.
+The majority of these claims arise due to actual or alleged misleading statements, acts of omission, negligence, or breach of duty on the part of directors or officers of the company.
 These malpractices pertain to employment.
 Such lawsuits can also come from prospective employees going through a recruitment process.

 Termination of employment

 For example, the director or officer of a company may dismiss, discharge, or terminate an employee on a wrongful or unlawful basis.
 This could be an actual or even a perceived issue and could result in a wrongful employment practice claim.

 A claim could also arise if there is a breach of an employment contract.
 The breach might be due to oral or written communication.
 The contract can either be an employment contract or a quasi-employment contract.